-Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the DCANAF's basic financial statements.
-The combining statements of net position and combining statements of revenues, expenses and changes in net position included in pages 23 through 26 are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.
+The accompanying combining statements of net position and combining statements of revenues, expenses and changes in net position included in pages 23 through 26 are presented for purposes of additional analysis and are not a required part of the basic financial statements.